Boteti River Camp

 The chalets have twin or double beds and you can ask for extra beds for children.
 They have en-suite bathrooms with outside showers and toilets.
 And, phew, they're air conditioned.
 You can book dinner and bed and breakfast.
 Which is probably wise seeing as there are no cooking facilities for guests in the chalets.

 If you want to camp this is a shaded area.
-You'll have a water tap, 230V electricity and a fire place.
-You can pre-order lunch and dinner at the kitchen 24 hrs in advance,
+You'll have a water tap, 230V electricity and a fireplace.
+You can pre-order lunch and dinner at the kitchen 24 hours in advance, subject to availability.
+Best to book the activities in advance too.

 Lodge Facilities